BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 23/03/2019
 ---
 It was beautiful Saturday!
 Sun was shining and the weather was perfect.
 Life is wonderful!
 We have to remember this :)

+24/03/2019
+---
+Today was my grandma's birthday.
+All family met up altogether to celebrate.
+We had a typical village dinner.
+It was a good time.
+Afterwards 'young' generation moved to another party (including me).
+Also.. great time with friends :)

+25/03/2019
+---
+Monday!
+I like Mondays :).
+It was very casual.
+First work, then school and finally relax - swimming pool with friends.

+26/03/2019
+---
+Today I had a short conversation with IT recruiter from Great Britain.
+It's a nice experience to talk about job and opportunities in language other than native.
+He offered me job in Warsaw.
+I agreed on technical interview but anyway if they won't offer me remote work I think I'll reject this offer.

+27/03/2019
+---
+Very simple day.
+At the morning I drove to Bialystok on the University.
+At noon I went to the office and after work (around 3:30 PM) I drove back home.
+At home I was studying :)

+28/03/2019
+---
+Today I read a lot about Docker and Collections in Java.
+I also practice some things in Docker (docker's classroom).
+At the evening I went out on swimming pool with cousin.
+We were chatting and chilling :)

+29/03/2019
+---
+Time flies by so fast...
+Sometimes I would like to stop him, sit down and do nothing.
+I'll do it in May, on my birthday.
+I'll sit and watch the sunset without worrying about anything!

+30/03/2019
+---
+The running season is officialy started!
+Today, I ran 4.5km with an average pace (5:00/km).
+I felt so good after running.
+The weather was PERFECT.
+It was a beautiful sunset.
+And all the nature in the heart of the forest!
+There are no words to describe this view :)